thehack/beta.kidbuilder/README.md

 ssh into Dreamhost.

 	git pull

+Here's a one-liner to remove deleted files from the git repo:

+	git ls-files -d -z | xargs -0 git update-index --remove

 ##Setup
 It needs (locally and on the server) a database_config.rb file that gets ignored by .gitignore with the following: